 Keep in mind the requirements for the remaining parts of these projects, as that will affect what is needed in your user interface and code skeleton.

-You should use GitHub's issue tracker, wiki, email, Facebook, Skype, or any means you wish, to communicate within your group.
+You should use GitHub's issue tracker and wiki.
+Also use email, Facebook, Skype, Canvas, Discord, or any means you wish, to communicate within your group.
 (It is suggested you hold short group meetings before or just after class.)

 Grading will be done for the group's results and individual commits.
 Individuals in the group will have their grades adjusted by other documentation, such as issues or wiki contributions.
 (This is useful since some group members may contribute more with design and code reviews than they do by making commits.)
 If any group member wants to explain a lack of commits, add your comments in your group's wiki site.

 Submit your documents (including the correct GitHub link) as email to (preferred). to the correct Canvas dropbox for this assignment.